DreamworldSolutions/dw-select/README.md

 - Focus:
   - For searchable types, it shows a cursor.
 For non searchable type, doesn’t show cursor.
   - The dropdown opens when the user clicks the field using a pointing device.
+- Clear Selection:
+  - Searchable: remove all input text and it will clear the selection and dispatch a `clear-selection` event
+  - Non-Searchable: there is no way to clear the selection for non-searchable.
+If required,  the integrator should provide an empty item for clear selection.

 ## API